 Frequently Asked Questions

-What’s the difference between battery electric vehicles and hybrid electric vehicles?
+What’s the difference between battery electric vehicles and plug-in hybrid electric vehicles?

 Battery electric vehicles (BEVs) are powered solely by electricity.
-Hybrid electric vehicles (HEVs) are powered by both gasoline and electricity.
-When a hybrid vehicle’s battery runs out of electricity, an internal combustion engine takes over to supply power.
-All electric vehicles also produce electricity through a process known as regenerative braking, which uses the vehicle’s electric motor to assist in slowing the vehicle, and to recover some of the energy normally converted to heat by the brakes.
+Plug-in Hybrid electric vehicles (PHEVs) are powered by both gasoline and electricity.
+When a plug-in hybrid vehicle’s battery runs out of electricity, a gasoline engine/generator takes over to supply power.
+All electric vehicles also produce electricity through a process known as regenerative braking, which uses the vehicle’s electric motor to assist in slowing the vehicle and to recover some of the energy normally converted to heat by the brakes.

 What kinds of hybrid electric vehicles are there?

 There are two types of hybrid electric vehicles on the market: hybrid electric vehicles (HEVs) and plug-in hybrid electric vehicles (PHEVs).
-Vehicles commonly known as Hybrids (HEVs) on the road today have two complementary drive systems and regenerate their own electricity to feed their batteries.
-They use a gasoline engine with a fuel tank, and an electric motor, battery and controls.
-Plug-in hybrids (PHEVs) run on a battery and electric drive train that depends on the power grid to charge the battery via plug-ins.
-They also have the support of an internal combustion engine that may be used to recharge the vehicle’s battery and/or to replace the electric drive train when the battery is low and more power is required.
-Typically, because plug-in hybrids use electricity from the power grid, consumers realize more savings than they would with a traditional hybrid car.
+Vehicles commonly known as Hybrids (HEVs) on the road today have two complementary drive systems and generate their own electricity to feed their batteries.
+They use a gasoline engine with a fuel tank and an electric motor and battery.
+Plug-in hybrids (PHEVs) work very similar to Hybrids, except they have rechargeable battery packs that provide 20-80 km of all-electric driving before a gasoline engine or generator turns on for longer trips.
+Because PHEVs recharge by plugging in and provide dedicated all-electric driving distances, they are cheaper to operate than traditional gasoline/diesel Hybrids.

 How do you recharge an electric vehicle?